bkuhlmann/pragmater/README.md

       :comments: []
       :whitelist: []

+Feel free to take this default configuration, modify, and save as your own custom `configuration.yml`.

-Each `.pragmaterrc` setting can be configured as follows:
+The `configuration.yml` file can be configured as follows:

 - `add`: Defines global/local comments and/or whitelists when adding pragma comments.
 The `comments` and `whitelist` options can be either a single string or an array of values.